FATHIMA-ROSHINI/FATHIMA-ROSHINI/README.md

 ---

 Replace:
-- `YOUR-GITHUB-USERNAME` with your GitHub username
+- `ROSHNIFATIMA` with your GitHub username
-- `YOUR-LINKEDIN` with your LinkedIn URL
+- `linkedin.com/in/fatima-roshini-siyad-8477292b3` with your LinkedIn URL
-- `your.email@example.com` with your actual contact email
+- `rxzrosh@gmail.com` with your actual contact email

 ---